braze-inc/braze-docs/_docs/_user_guide/administrative/company_settings/notification_preferences.md

 # Notification Preferences

-If you would like to monitor the messaging and activity in your company account, you can choose to set up specific notifications and elect where they go.
+If you would like to monitor the messaging and activity in your company account, you can choose to set up specific notifications and select where they go.

 | Notification | Notified When | Available Notification Channels |
 |---|---|---|